mwwu/Kuzushiji_Character_Classification/README.md

 # KKanji | Data Preprocessing

 We included the processed .npz files of the datasets in their respective folders, so you can skip this step.
-Otherwise, you can download the original image files from https://www.kaggle.com/anokas/kuzushiji/.
-It is recommended you run clean_kkanji.py before over or undersampling, because they depend on the npz files clean_kkanji produces.
+Otherwise, you run "python3 download_data.py" to get all of the images for KKanji.

 1. python3 clean_kkanji.py (this extracts the file names, generates labels for each image, and create a .npz from the pngs)
 2. python3 augment_kkanji.py (oversampling with data augmentation)